wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.4.0 =
+* Updated: Due to popular demand, categories shortcode and frontpage settings now work the same as they used to in wpStoreCart 2.x
+* Fixed: Category thumbnail picture uploading has been restored
+* Updated: Alerts can now be cleared directly from the admin dashboard
+* Updated: Added a clear:both inline style so that product page navigation would remain consistant

 = 3.3.1 =
-* Updated: Added links to the admin invoice page for each order in orders db
+* Updated: Added links to the admin invoice page for each order in orders db.
 * Fixed: Patched multiple minor issues regarding orders, invoices, and admin user profile viewing

 = 3.3.0 =